 Design thinking allows our students to impact their worlds in powerful ways.
-Read how some students have engaged with design thinking in their studies at SoHE.
+Learn how alumni Molly Reddy (’10) and Akshat Khanna (’20) engaged with design thinking in their studies with the School of Human Ecology.

 Master of Science in Design + Innovation (MDI)